performancecopilot/pcp/CONTRIBUTING.md

 ```

 **Note:** All modifications of vendored code should be pushed upstream.
 The
-goal is to be a good open source citizen and contribute changes back, and to keep
+goal is to be a good open source citizen and contribute changes back, and to
-the differences minimal in order to ease future updates of vendored libraries.
+keep the differences minimal in order to ease future updates of vendored code.

 **All bugs and CVEs of a vendored library in turn become responsibilities of the
 PCP maintainers as well** (and fixes must be pushed upstream).